saifakib/report-manage/README.md

 - **Endpoint:** `/api/v1/auth/register`
 - **Method:** `POST`
-- **Description:** Allows users to register by providing their information such as name, email, phone, password, address, profession, favoriteColors, and isAdmin.
+- **Description:** Allows users to register by providing their information such as name, email, password, and isAdmin.
 - **Authentication:** Not required.

 ### Login